intel/QAT_Engine/docs/install.md

 ### Install with make depend target
-`make depend`  target in the QAT_Engine supports cloning and  building the dependent libraries OpenSSL, QAT_HW(QAT1.x & QAT2.0 OOT Linux driver) and QAT_SW(ipp-crypto & ipsec_mb automatically based on the QAT Engine configure flags specified and platform underneath.
+`make depend`  target in the QAT_Engine supports cloning and  building the dependent libraries OpenSSL, QAT_HW(QAT1.x & QAT2.0 OOT Linux driver) and QAT_SW(cryptography-primitives & ipsec_mb automatically based on the QAT Engine configure flags specified and platform underneath.
 Please follow the instructions below to use the option.